Do Chromebooks have hard drives?

 To understand why this is, we need to look back at the beginning when Chromebooks first came out.
-The Chromebook is a cheap and affordable laptop designed by Google and made by a variety of manufacturers- including HP, Dell, Lenovo, Acer, Asus, and even Haier.
+It’s a cheap and affordable laptop designed by Google and made by a variety of manufacturers- including HP, Dell, Lenovo, Acer, Asus, and even Haier.

-Here’s a list of features that you can expect from a Chromebook:
+Here’s a list of features that you can expect from one:

 - Fast boot

 - Fast performance

 - Automatic updates

 - Integrates with Google products seamlessly- Docs, Drive, Gmail, etc.

 - Easy to use and intuitive

 This is just icing on the cake.
 We’re here to talk about hard drives and I’m kind of getting off-topic.
 Feel free to read more about the benefits of Chromebooks.
 Or you can see my thoughts on them after switching from Windows.
 I had to do this little intro because it ties into the main topic.